 - Arthritis of the Spine

 Treatment requires persistent and careful attention for those who experience spasms repeatedly.
-It is important to monitor your lifestyle activities in order to know what may bring them on.
+It is important to monitor your lifestyle activities to know what may bring them on.

 After recovery, it is natural to assume that your spasm occurred as a result of a weak muscle or set of muscles groups.

-Avoid rushing into the most common mistake for treatment
+Avoid rushing into the 2 most common mistakes for treatment

-Do not to rush into basic strengthening exercises such as sit ups, crunches or lower back extensions.
-This may help for some but in most cases, these areas are already tight, short and strong.
-This is the case with the lower back and hamstrings.
+MISTAKE #1.
+Do not to rush into basic strengthening exercises such as sit-ups, crunches or lower back extensions.
+This may help for some, but in most cases, these areas are already tight, short and strong.
+Tightness and overly strong muscle conditioning is usually the case with the lower back and hamstrings.

 Observe the degree of your pelvic tilt.
 The three common positions are neutral, anterior and posterior.
-An excessive tilt (usually as a result of imbalances from a tight rectus femoris, psoas major or hamstring) can trigger a back spasm.
+An excessive angle (usually as a result of imbalances from a tight rectus femoris, psoas major or hamstring) can trigger another spasm.

-Exercises such as sit ups and crunches can help but should not be done first as they are considered as isolation type exercises.
-They do not condition the core muscle groups to protect against spasm.
-If you are in need of some specific exercises for back spasm, begin with these 10 exercises.
+Exercises such as sit-ups and crunches can help but should not be done first as they are considered as isolation type exercises.
+They do not condition the core muscle groups to protect you.
+If you are in need of some specific exercises, begin with these 10 exercises.

-Muscles that are likely to contract in the event of a back spasm include:
+Muscles that are likely to contract during a back spasm include: